scala/scala-lang/blog/_posts/2022-12-14-scala-developer-survey-results-2022.md

 Going forward it would be useful to reinclude some of the “other” options in the main questions, and further determine which books/docs/courses were useful.

-## Outtakes

-This year’s survey is the first post-Scala 3 survey we launched, and although it already gives a good base - we will be able to understand more after running it in the following years and start seeing trends appear.

-Until that time, we have shared with you our main take-aways.

 [dev-preview-blog]: /2021/03/08/scala-3-developers-preview-survey-results.html
 [compat-blog]: /blog/2022/08/17/long-term-compatibility-plans.html